neelanap1999/MLOPSPROJECT/README.md

    The model has four hyper-parameters max_depth, max_features, max_leaf_nodes, n_estimators in model_analysis().
 Also, we used MLFLOW for checking models with multiple parameters by changing above parameters.
   #### 4. Model Analysis
   The model is analyzed using precision and accuracy as metrics.

-<p align="center">The plot above shows the silhouette score plots for different number of clusters.
-The closer it is to +1, the better it is</p>

 <hr>